ebruoglakkaya/ebruoglakkaya/README.md

 ## I'm a Learner, Developer, Communicator

-- I'm a React Native Developer at Boyner
+- I'm a React Native Developer at HangiKredi
 - I'm trying to learn everything about useful things / or useless _-sometimes-_
 - I love everything about js
 - I have a bachelor degree in Computer Engineer (Halic University | 2019)